awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

    AWS verifies that your budget has permission to send notifications to your Amazon SNS topic by sending a test email to your Amazon SNS topic\.
 If the Amazon SNS topic ARN is valid but the **Verify** step fails, check the Amazon SNS topic policy to make sure that it allows your budget to publish to that topic\.

-   For a sample policy and instructions on granting your budget permissions, see [Creating an Amazon SNS Topic for Budget Notifications](budgets-sns-policy.md)\.
+   For a sample policy and instructions on granting your budget permissions, see [Creating an Amazon SNS topic for budget notifications](budgets-sns-policy.md)\.
 A notification can be subscribed to only one Amazon SNS topic\.

    To receive a notification, you must specify an email address\.
 You can also specify an Amazon SNS topic\.